Andre Agassi: Agassi vs. Rafter

 Agassi and Pat Rafter played fifteen times with Agassi leading 10–5.

 The rivalry delivered memorable encounters, because of the players' contrasting styles of play, with Rafter using traditional serve-&-volley methods against Agassi's variety of return of serves and passing shots as his main weapons.
 Agassi led 8–2 on hard courts, but Rafter surprisingly won their sole match on clay at the 1999 Rome Masters.
-They played four matches at Wimbledon with both winning two matches each.
-Agassi won the first two in 1993 and 1999, while Rafter took their 2000 and 2001 encounters, the latter two matches being gruelling 5-setters often being presented on the lists of best matches ever played.
-Agassi also won both their meetings at the Australian Open, in 1995 and 2001, on his way to the title on both occasions.
-Rafter, however, took their only US Open encounter in 1997 and went on to win the title.
+They played four matches at Wimbledon, including three consecutive semi-finals from 1999 to 2001, Agassi winning in 1993 and 1999, while Rafter took their 2000 and 2001 encounters, the latter two matches being grueling 5-setters often being presented on the lists of best matches ever played.
+Agassi also won both their meetings at the Australian Open, in 1995 and 2001 (the latter semi-final that went to 5 sets), on his way to the title on both occasions.
+Rafter, however, took their only US Open encounter in 1997, where Agassi was unseeded, and went on to win the title.

+Agassi vs. Federer

+Agassi and Roger Federer played eleven times, and Federer led their head-to-head series 8–3.
+They first faced each other at the Swiss Indoors in 1998.
+Agassi won their first 3 matches, but Federer reversed the rivalry in 2003, winning all 8 of their remaining matches.
+Their last encounter was in the 2005 U.S. Open Finals.